A great local market

-The name translates as Old Market and situated as it is near the old French Quarter and waterfront, it is a safe bet that the market is indeed Phnom Penh’s oldest.
-It’s a small, compact site, with Phsar Chas covering a city block between bustling Street 110 to the south and elegant, tree-lined 108 to the north.
+The name translates as Old Market and situated as it is near the old French Quarter and waterfront, it was originally Phnom Penh’s “Central Market” but when Phsar Thmei opened as the true central market for the city, this became “Old market”.
+It’s a small, compact site, covering a city block between bustling Street 110 to the south and elegant, tree-lined 108 to the north.
 Street 13, leading from Phsar Kandal and placed one block back from the riverside, forms the eastern edge, with Street 15 completing the perimeter.

-Street 13 is one of the most interesting downtown routes for a stroll leading from the old French post office square past the Old Market and Kandal Market to the National Museum and Royal Palace, right through the heart of the city with non-stop activity, views, sites and eating and drinking spots.
+Street 13 is one of the most interesting downtown routes for a stroll leading from the old French period post office square past the Old Market and Kandal Market to the National Museum and Royal Palace, right through the heart of the city with non-stop activity, views, sites and eating and drinking spots.

 Back to the market itself, the covered central area covers dried goods, household items, clothes and… yes, hairdressing salons and gold shops—including an entire section doing facials in the centre of the market!
 A bewildering array of fruit and vegetables skirt the market edges, while there’s a small but interesting fresh fish section in the southeast corner.

 If you’re Up for a filling meal after your wander through the market, exit onto the south side (Street 110) and walk to the southeast corner and start south on Street 13.
 Almost immediately on your left you’ll see a bustling noodle shop—there is no English sign, just look for Pratna Guesthouse.
 Almost no English is spoken and there was no English menu, but we had a 5,000 riel bowl here which kept us going half the day.